jamesgarriss/email-tester/README.md

 # Email Tester

 This is a test using the email notify action.
 It uses Gmail.
+Which is hard.